romikavinda/app_integrity_checker/README.md

 # iOS output

 ## Checksum (SHA-256)
-✤ This value outputs a 24 character string.
+✤ This value outputs a 24 character string for physical iOS device.
+For emulators or non Arm64 architecture devices this will be only first 8 characters.

 ✤ First 8 characters  - The checksum value of the dart code.Value might change with each build and also if dart code is tampered with.

-✤ Second 8 characters - The checksum of the native swift code. value will change with each build if changes are made to the native code or native code is tampered with.
+✤ Second 8 characters - The checksum of the native swift code. value will change with each build if changes are made to the native code or native code is tampered with.(Only available for Arm64)

-✤ Third 8 characters  - The checksum of IOSSecuritySuite dlib. value will change with each build if changes are made to the IOSSecuritySuite dlib or IOSSecuritySuite dlib is tampered with.
+✤ Third 8 characters  - The checksum of IOSSecuritySuite dlib. value will change with each build if changes are made to the IOSSecuritySuite dlib or IOSSecuritySuite dlib is tampered with.(Only available for Arm64)

 ✤ Depending on your requirement you can decide to use either a part of the checksum value or all of it.